The cute couple met when Chantelle attended the launch for Dylan’s book, Able, at the tail-end of 2018.

 “I want to change the misconception that (disabled) people can’t have sex or be in relationships or fall in love.
 The only way to destigmatise it is to talk about it.”

-They were living together during various lockdowns in Melbourne – which they saw as the perfect chance to expand their family.
+The couple were living together during various lockdowns in Melbourne – which they saw as the perfect chance to expand their family.

-“Sauce Alcott 🌭💙 proud mum and dad,” Chantelle wrote on Instagram alongside pictures of their dachshund puppy, Sauce.
+“Sauce Alcott.
+Proud mum and dad,” Chantelle wrote on Instagram alongside pictures of their dachshund puppy, Sauce.